Leonard2310/SpamDetectorNetwork/README.md

 ## Data Preprocessing

-### Handling Multilingual Content
+1. **Data Reading and Integration**:
+   - Reads email data from a CSV file.
+   - Merges 'Subject' and 'Message' columns into a unified 'Text' column for streamlined text processing.

+2. **Label Encoding**:
+   - Converts categorical labels ('Spam' and 'Ham') into binary format (1 for 'spam', 0 for 'ham') to facilitate classification.

+3. **Data Cleaning and Handling**:
+   - Removes unnecessary columns like 'Date', 'Subject', and 'Message ID' to simplify the dataset.
+   - Handles missing values to ensure data completeness.

+4. **Text Preprocessing**:
-- **Translation**: Utilized `googletrans` for translating non-English text to English, ensuring uniform processing and analysis across different languages.
+   - Utilized `googletrans` for translating non-English text to English, ensuring uniform processing and analysis across different languages.

-### Tokenization and Cleaning
+   - Cleans text by removing non-alphanumeric characters and other noise.

-- **Tokenization**: Employed DistilBERT's tokenizer to tokenize text efficiently, ensuring compatibility with model input requirements.
+   - Employed DistilBERT's tokenizer to tokenize text efficiently, ensuring compatibility with model input requirements.
-- **Cleaning**: Removed non-alphanumeric characters, stopwords, and performed lemmatization to enhance data quality.
+   - Removes stopwords and lemmatizes tokens for improved analysis.

 ### Data Loader